Supasheet.

 accept?: string // MIME types or extensions accepted by the picker

-maxFiles?: number // Maximum file count (FILE / array)
+max_files?: number // Maximum file count (FILE / array)

-maxSize?: number // Maximum size in bytes
+max_size?: number // Maximum size in bytes

 }